The January 23, 2016 Blizzard

 freedom to create something and to allow it to bloom and to trust that it will bloom given enough space and time.

-I am most interested in WHY people do things, WHY composers write music, and HOW they go about
+I am most interested in WHY people do things, WHY composers write music, and HOW they go about it, develop

-the incredible textures and sounds in the iconic musical set.
+incredible textures and sounds in the iconic musical set.

 love playing piano for the sheer joy of it; for the orchestral colors that I can pull out of the instrument – and the